 Q. Which modules did you opt for and why?

 A. I chose my modules mostly based on my personal goal and interest in streams like Data Science, Cloud Computing and Cognitive Science as I wanted to specialise in these areas.
 UCD allowed me to attend lectures of any module of my interest as extracurricular (audit module) apart from my core modules.
 There was never a restriction to gain and develop knowledge at UCD.

 Q. Did you take up research at the end of the course?

-A.UCD’s strong Industry relationship paved way for opportunities from some of the world’s top companies.
-I am glad to be the first Indian girl to get selected and sponsored by Accenture Analytic Innovation Centre, Dublin, Ireland to do my Master degree research in the space of Data Science and Digital Analytics in Machine learning and Artificial Intelligence .
+A.UCD’s strong industry relationship paved way for opportunities from some of the world’s top companies.
+I am glad to be the first Indian girl to get selected and sponsored by Accenture Analytic Innovation Centre, Dublin, to do my Master degree research in the space of Data Science and Digital Analytics in Machine learning and Artificial Intelligence .

 Q. What kind of career opportunities can students explore through this course in Ireland?

 A. Career opportunities in Computer Science are abundant.
 Ireland is one of the IT hubs of Europe and companies like Google, Facebook, Paypal, Accenture, Apple and Pfizer among others have their European headquarters in Ireland.
 Apart from that, Ireland is also home to four of the largest international professional services networks in the world- Deloitte, KPMG, EY and PWC, which offer a lot of opportunities in consulting and corporate finance.

 Q: Tell us about your choice of career.
 Why did you choose to stay back and work in Ireland after studies?